Jan Howard: Other personal challenges and death

 The psychological trauma of Howard's childhood affected her as she entered her adult years.
 After giving birth to her third child, she would cry uncontrollably.
 "There were many times my heart would pound so hard I thought it would pop out of my chest," Howard commented.
-Howard's sister took her to see a doctor, who explained that she was having a "nervous breakdown".
-To calm her anxieties, he prescribed Howard a strong pharmaceutical drug that she was told take four times per day.
+Howard's sister took her to see a doctor, who explained she was having a "nervous breakdown".
+To calm her anxieties, he prescribed Howard a strong pharmaceutical drug she was told to take four times per day.
 In the early 1960s, she was rushed to the hospital after experiencing intense bleeding.
-Doctors told her that after giving birth to a stillborn baby and a previous operation, Howard had a strong possibility of developing cancer if she did not have her uterus removed.
-Howard got surgery completed at the UCLA Medical Center in Los Angeles, and within three weeks she was back to a normal routine.
+Doctors told her, after giving birth to a stillborn baby and a previous operation, Howard had a strong possibility of developing cancer if she did not have her uterus removed.
+Howard underwent surgery at the UCLA Medical Center in Los Angeles, and within three weeks was back to a normal routine.

 Her trauma followed her into her marriage with Harlan Howard.
 While married, her weight dropped below 97 pounds and she would pace their home at night.
 This prompted Harlan to institutionalize Jan.
 In her autobiography, she recounted being brought into a hospital room with doctors and nurses.
-She recalled that she was screaming and shouting until a nurse gave her a shot, which put her "six feet under".
+She recalled where she was screaming and shouting until a nurse gave her a shot, which put her "six feet under".
 A doctor diagnosed her with having paroxysmal tachycardia and sent her home.
 He also ordered her to seek counseling services from a psychiatrist.
 According to her psychiatrist, she developed a series of phobias from the traumatic experiences in her childhood.
 After moving to Nashville, she continued having depressive episodes.
 One evening in 1962, she took a handful of sleeping pills and was rushed to the hospital.
-While at the hospital, her blood pressure dropped significantly low and was in critical condition.
+While at the hospital, her blood pressure dropped significantly low at which she was in critical condition.
 When she awoke, she recalled seeing Mother Maybelle Carter feeding her.
 "Little by little I felt stronger and knew, thank God, that I was going to live," she wrote.

 Years later, Howard reflected on her life experiences: "One thing I want to make clear is that I'm not a martyr.
 I can't stand self-pity.
 I don't deserve and don't want any kind of pity...There are a lot of people who have gone through worse things than I have."
 Howard died on March 28, 2020, fifteen days after her 91st birthday, in Gallatin, Tennessee.
 The cause of death was pneumonia.
 "We were all so lucky so many nights to hear her voice on stage and to catch up with her backstage.
 We’re all better for having had her in our lives," said Dan Rogers, Vice President of the Grand Ole Opry.
 She is buried at Spring Hill Cemetery, in Nashville.